evpl/jkscope/README.md

 ## Motivation

-Inspired by the [Kotlin scope function](https://kotlinlang.org/docs/scope-functions.html) I want to reduce the number of lines of my Java code and make this code more readable.
+Inspired by the [Kotlin scope function](https://kotlinlang.org/docs/scope-functions.html) I want to make my Java code more structured and readable.

 ## How to use